dchigarev/modin_perf_examples/docs/_posts/2024-07-18-Run-your-pandas-workloads-on-cluster.md

 ## Introduction

 Handling large datasets efficiently is a common challenge in data science.
 Traditional tools like Pandas can struggle with scalability, often becoming slow and memory-intensive with large datasets.
 This is where Modin and Ray come into play.
-Modin is a scalable dataframe library that accelerates Pandas operations by distributing the workload across multiple cores or nodes.
-Ray, a distributed computing framework, further enhances this scalability.
+Modin is a powerful dataframe library designed to scale Pandas operations by spreading the workload across multiple cores or nodes.
+It supports various backends such as Dask, Ray, and MPI, with Ray being the default choice.
+Ray a distributed computing framework ensures smooth and efficient data processing.

 ### Modin
 Modin is designed to scale Pandas seamlessly, allowing you to utilize all available hardware resources with minimal code changes.
 Simply replace your Pandas import with Modin, and you're ready to go.

 ### Ray
-Ray is the default backend for Modin.
-When operating in local mode (without a cluster), Modin will create and manage a local cluster using Dask or Ray.
-A key feature of Ray is its capability to extend a Ray cluster across multiple nodes.
-This means you can efficiently process your data workloads using a cluster of smaller machines, rather than relying on a single large machine.
+Ray is the default backend for Modin, and it shines in handling data across multiple nodes.
+Even when running in local mode (without a full cluster), Modin sets up a local cluster using Dask or Ray to manage the workload.
+One of Ray's standout features is its ability to extend across multiple nodes, allowing you to process large data workloads using a cluster of smaller machines instead of relying on a single, massive machine.

-In contrast, Pandas processes data using a single thread and a single node.
-For memory-intensive tasks that cannot be handled by a single node, Pandas will encounter a memory error.
-To demonstrate this, I used the NY taxi dataset, which I synthetically expanded by replicating it 10 times to generate a large volume of data.
+In contrast, Pandas operates on a single thread and node, which means that for memory-intensive tasks, it can quickly run into memory errors if a single node isn't sufficient.
+To illustrate this, I used the NY taxi dataset, expanding it synthetically by replicating it 10 times to create a dataset large enough to push the limits of a single-node setup.

 ### Work load
-I would be using the below script involving three operations: read_csv, apply, and map for my experiments.
-I have chosen operations that do not require data transfer between nodes to minimize data transfer across nodes.
-As the main goal here is to run the workload on cluster.
+For my experiments, I'll be using a script that involves three operations: `read_csv`, `apply`, and `map`.
+These operations have been selected to minimize data transfer between nodes, ensuring that the primary focus is on executing the workload efficiently within a cluster.
+The aim is to optimize performance by leveraging cluster capabilities without the added complexity of data movement between nodes.

 <details>
   <summary>pandas_workload.py</summary>